QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

       inputs:
         - database_size: '{{ .inputs.db_size }}'
         - database_name: '{{ .inputs.db_name }}'
+        - input_number: 6
+        - input_string: '{" this is my input string "}'
+        - input_list_strings: '["a","b","c"]'
+        - input_map_strings: '{ "key1":"val1", "key2":"val2" }'
+        - input_object: '{ "key1":val1, "key2":4 }'
 ```

 :::info
-Note that in the above example, blueprint inputs are used as the values of the Terraform grain inputs, so the environment's owner is able to choose the db_size and db_name required for his need.
+Note that in the above example, some blueprint inputs are used as the values of the Terraform grain inputs, so the environment's owner is able to choose the db_size and db_name required for his need.
 The information provided by the user will be passed to Terraform and affect the deployment process
 :::

+Note that invalid tokens will be parsed as strings.
+Keep in mind that json strings require double quotes, so ```"my value``` is a string but ```my value``` is not a valid json value and therefore will also be passed as a string.
+As such, the following values will all be passed as strings: ```"my value"```, ```my value```, ```"[1,2,3]"```

 ### tags